LoginRadius/engineering-portal/content/guest-post/jwt-authentication-best-practices-and-when-to-use/index.md

 Revocation is very important in many cases.

-For example, when logging out users or banning users, or changing permissions or passwords instantly, it can happen that the user can continue to make some requests even if the user has no authorization to do it.
+For example, when logging out users or banning users, or changing permissions or passwords instantly, if the token hasn't been revoked, it might be possible for the user to continue to make requests even if this user no longer has the required authorization to do so.

 ### Sensible Information